rkuma183/wilsonmar.github.io/_posts/2016-04-14-tfs-vs-github.md

 Microsoft's Express editions are free <strong>for up to 5 users</strong>.
 Express TFS makes use of Express SQL.

-Microsoft's codeplex.com offers hosting.
+Microsoft offers hosting on <a target="_blank" href="http://www.codeplex.com">
+codeplex.com</a>, Microsoft's open source project hosting site.

-A 30-day free trial is available from <a target="_blank" href="http://www.discountasp.net/tfs/hosted-team-foundation-server.aspx">
+A 30-day free trial of TFS cloud service is available from <a target="_blank" href="http://www.discountasp.net/tfs/hosted-team-foundation-server.aspx">
 DiscountASP</a>.

 ## More than just version control